Who can diagnose autism?

 There are also private health professionals and teams who conduct assessments on a fee-paying basis.
 If you can afford this option, this is usually the fastest way to get a diagnosis.

-For children aged 13 years or under, Medicare rebates are available to help cover at least some of the cost.
+For patients aged 25 years or under, Medicare rebates are available to help cover at least some of the cost.
 These Medicare items cover: